cogeotiff/cog-spec/spec.md

 It contains at its beginning the metadata of the full resolution imagery, followed by the optional presence of overview metadata, and finally the imagery itself.
-To make it friendly with streaming and progressive rendering, we recommand starting with the imagery of the smallest overview and finishing with the imagery of the full resolution level.
+To make it friendly with streaming and progressive rendering, we recommend starting with the imagery of the smallest overview and finishing with the imagery of the full resolution level.

 More formally, the structure of such a file is: